 All submissions over the years have been a true treasure trove for one simple reason: they demonstrate local success.
 Before they are ranked by judges and before winners are selected, these submissions prove that the real reward for climate action is fewer greenhouse gas emissions.

 To receive notifications for Climate & Energy Action Awards updates, please sign up for our monthly e-newsletter.

 Our Commitment to Truth and Reconciliation

-CEA is honoured to celebrate with communities.
-We recognize that the projects and initiatives take place on the traditional territories of Indigenous communities across British Columbia.
-CEA is committed to the principles of Truth and Reconciliation.
+CEA is honoured to celebrate with communities and is committed to the principles of Truth and Reconciliation.
+We recognize that the projects and initiatives featured in this awards program take place on the traditional territories of Indigenous communities across British Columbia.
 As an organization, we support the Calls to Action released by the Truth and Reconciliation Commission of Canada and recognize the importance of the self-determination of Indigenous Peoples as articulated in the United Nations Declaration of the Rights of Indigenous Peoples.
 Learn more here.

 Previous Winners & Nominees

 Thank you to the sponsors of CEA's Climate & Energy Action Awards

 For any questions about the Climate & Energy Action Awards, or if you would like to be notified when applications are open again, please email email@example.com.